 Copy and paste the below script into your own website or blog to embed this book.

-In Danielle Steel’s dazzling new novel, a young woman must overcome tremendous adversity in her quest to find herself and achieve real happiness.
+#1 NEW YORK TIMES BESTSELLER • In Danielle Steel’s dazzling new novel, a young woman must overcome tremendous adversity in her quest to find herself and achieve real happiness.

 Nicole “Coco” Martin is destined to have it all.
 As the only child of doting and successful parents, she has been given every opportunity in life.
 Having inherited her mother’s stunning beauty and creativity, along with her father’s work ethic and diligence, she has the world at her feet.
 Her graduation from Columbia is fast approaching, and with it the summer job of her dreams working at a magazine.
 Between work, leisurely weekends at her family’s home in Southampton, and spending as much time as possible with her best friend, Sam, life couldn’t be better—until tragedy strikes.
 Coco’s beloved parents are killed in a terrorist attack while on vacation in France.